Boston: A City for Everyone

 Mike & Patty’s

 This is the epitome of a sandwich place.
 They are efficient, very friendly, and in high demand.
-Don’t expect to pop over on a whim and get a sandwich, you can easily spend 10 minutes in line and another 30 waiting for your food.
+Don’t expect to pop over on a whim and get a sandwich; you can easily spend 10 minutes in line and another 30 waiting for your food.
 They don’t shy away from customizations and allow phone orders to help with the wait.
 Heather and I only liked our breakfast sandwiches; I would not say we loved them.
-As a testament to their customer service, once they read Heather’s review on TripAdvisor, they offered us to return replacement sandwiches.
-If you want to try them, order early via phone and don’t expect to dine in, there is only one table, which is forever occupied.
+As a testament to their customer service, once they read Heather’s review on TripAdvisor, they offered us to return for replacement sandwiches.
+If you want to try them, order early via phone and don’t expect to dine in; there is only one table, which is forever occupied.
 12 Church St, Boston, MA 02116.
-Website.
+Mike & Patty’s website.

 13